Category Archives: progressives

 When you run into actual, honest-to-god teachers out there pushing ideas, they usually fall into these categories:

 • Teach Like I Do Marketers: Rafe Esquith, Doug Lemov.
 These guys have no research or stats to back up their claims; they are lauded as good teachers because their methods impress powerful edupundits.
 They write a lot of books or consult.
+(ETA a couple years later–and it turns out, Lemov never did much teaching).

 • It’s the Curriculum, Stupid, aka the Core Knowledge folk (Robert Pondiscio, Jessica Lahey, Barry Garelick, etc): I have nothing bad to say about these guys; they are earnest, somewhat right, but absurdly unrealistic because they mostly work with high-achieving kids.
 They also have something to sell: the value of the Core Knowledge curriculum.
 (Note: I originally wrote that CK wanted to sell the curriculum.
 Robert Pondiscio notes in the comments that the Core Knowledge curriculum is free, and can be downloaded.
 Fair enough, and I welcome the news, and the correction.
 However, I believe it’s fair to say that they are still advocates, and in that limited sense, “selling”.
 I am a fan of CK, fwiw.)